-- (1) Subject to the Act, the Association has power to do all things incidental or conducive to achieve its purposes. - (2) Without limiting subrule (1), the Association may - (a) acquire, hold and dispose of real or personal property; - (b) open and operate accounts with financial institutions; - (c) invest its money in any security in which trust monies may lawfully be invested; - (d) raise and borrow money on any terms and in any manner as it thinks fit; - (e) secure the repayment of money raised or borrowed, or the payment of a debt or liability; - (f) appoint agents to transact business on its behalf; - (g) enter into any other contract it considers necessary or desirable. - (3) The Association may only exercise its powers and use its income and assets (including any surplus) for its purposes.
+- (1) Subject to the Act, the Association has power to do all things incidental or conducive to achieve its purposes. - (2) Without limiting sub-rule (1), the Association may -

+(a) acquire, hold and dispose of real or personal property;

+(b) open and operate accounts with financial institutions;

+(c) invest its money in any security in which trust monies may lawfully be invested;

+(d) raise and borrow money on any terms and in any manner as it thinks fit;

+(e) secure the repayment of money raised or borrowed, or the payment of a debt or liability;

+- (f) appoint agents to transact business on its behalf; - (g) enter into any other contract it considers necessary or desirable. - (3) The Association may only exercise its powers and use its income and assets (including any surplus) for its purposes.

-6 Not for profit organisation
+6. Not for profit organisation

-- (1) The Association must not distribute any surplus, income or assets directly or indirectly to its members. - (2) Subrule (1) does not prevent the Association from paying a member - (a) reimbursement for expenses properly incurred by the member; or - (b) for goods or services provided by the member - - if this is done in good faith on terms no more favourable than if the member was not a member.
+- (1) The Association must not distribute any surplus, income or assets directly or indirectly to its members. - (2) Sub-rule 6(1) does not prevent the Association from paying a member - if this is done in good faith on terms no more favourable than if the member was not a member.